-With the Fall Season comes the unpredictable weather.
-From rain to snow to sunshine, we see everything here in Idaho and the surrounding States.
+Unpredictable weather is always an issue, especially in Idaho and the surrounding States.
+From rain to snow to sunshine, we see everything.
 Knowing the right precautions to take when driving or towing your RV in any weather condition is a necessity.

 Since it’s been raining a lot this season, here are 10 safety tips for driving or towing your RV in the rain that will help you arrive safely to your destination.

 1. First and foremost, make sure to do a safety check around your vehicle.
 If you’re towing an RV, make sure to do a safety check around it as well.
 Check the headlights, rear lights, brake lights, and turning signals to make sure all lights are working on both your vehicle and RV.
 On your RV, make sure the following has been properly closed or put into place: slide outs, awnings, and steps.
 Also make sure your compartment doors and main entry door(s) are shut and locked.
 For both your RV and vehicle, check the condition of your tires and your tire pressure.

 2. If it starts to rain while you’re driving, slow down.
 The rain mixes with the oil and grime on the road, causing slick conditions.
 Driving at a slower speed allows your tire tread to make more contact with the road which gives you better traction.

 3. When it’s raining, drive with your lights on.
 Cloudy weather reduces visibility, and your headlights not only help you see the road, but they also help other drivers see you too.
 Also, keep a good distance from the car(s) ahead of you just in case they slow down or stop suddenly.

 4. WIPER BLADES – Make sure you have a good set of windshield wiper blades!
 Wiper blades should be changed out twice a year or every 6,000 miles.